 Green Deal DC Haarlemmermeer

-In DC, these DC to AC conversions are no longer needed, which saves energy.
-Accumulated over the entire chain savings can reach 20%.
-The project DC=DeCent contributes to further accumulation of knowledge about this technology and offers, thanks to concrete experiences, insight into the social feasibility of the realization of dc grid systems in the Netherlands and abroad.
+In DC, these conversions are no longer needed, which saves energy.
+Accumulated over the entire chain, savings can reach 20%.
+The project DC=DeCent contributes to further accumulation of knowledge about this technology and, thanks to concrete experiences, offers insight into the social feasibility of the realization of DC grid systems in the Netherlands and abroad.

 - This project is one of the first steps to this end.

 - The parties will endeavor to achieve standards and norms for DC technology.

 - The parties will endeavor to make DC a standard field in higher technical education and will then support this field by giving lectures and readings.

 - Direct Current BV will endeavor to pair up its DC knowledge with the developments within DC=decent.
 In particular, the knowledge concerns power electronics and knowledge of DC and the realisation of medium-voltage DC to low voltage DC converters in the infrastructure.

 - Joulz will endeavor to design the energy infrastructure, and to build and maintain it.
 Also Joulz will stand ready, day and night, for clearing malfunctions.

 - Siemens will endeavor to find solutions for the converter technology for the interconnection of AC and DC grids in medium-voltage DC (MVDC / MVAC), the demand-side and capacity management.
 If necessary, Siemens will also use its knowledge for electricity storage, automation systems and solutions for intelligent charging infrastructure.